lumeland/blog/posts/lume-1.14.0-release.md

 This plugin is the first step to deprecate the `--dev` mode of Lume (that only ignores the pages with `draft=true`).
-The new plugin `filter_pages` filters pages using a callback that provides more flexibility and allows the use of environment variables to filter out the draft pages in the production environment.
+The new plugin `filter_pages` filters pages using a callback and provides more flexibility.
 For example, let's say you want to ignore the `draft` pages in the production environment:

 ```ts
 import lume from "lume/mod.ts";
 import filter_pages from "lume/plugins/filter_pages.ts";

 const site = lume();
 const isProd = Deno.env.get("DENO_ENV") === "prod";

 site.use(filter_pages({